mvonberg/RoomRecognitionTest/README.md

-# RoomRecognitionTest
+# Room Recognition Test
-Source code and demo files for the implementation of the Recognition Test in psychTestR
+Audio files for the room recogntion test (RRT) and the reverberation matching test (RMT) of the \code{raleR} package.